GrantScape is governed by a committed Board of Trustees, who collectively ensure that the Charity is run as effectively as possible.

 John is a public affairs professional who has been advising companies on building effective relationships with central government and local authorities for 20 years.

 After graduating from the London School of Economics with a masters degree in International Relations, John pursued several political aide roles at both Westminster and in California.
-On returning to the UK, he joined one of London’s leading pubic affairs consultancies, where he focused primarily on planning, property development and infrastructure, advising clients in their external relations and public consultation strategies.
+On returning to the UK, he joined one of London’s leading public affairs consultancies, where he focused primarily on planning, property development and infrastructure, advising clients in their external relations and public consultation strategies.

 John served for four years on the board of the Association of Professional Public Affairs Consultants, supporting its core remit in the promotion of robust industry self-regulation and professional ethics.